WASdev/sample.jms.server/README.md

 # sample.jms
 Liberty JMS sample

 This sample project contains a simple JMS Servlet application called JMSSample.
-JMSSample listens for HTTP requests sent to `localhost:9124/jms11-JMSSample`, and responds with various options.
+JMSSample listens for HTTP requests sent to `localhost:9124/jms11-JMSSample`, and responds with various actions.
 There are 2 main Servlets that are contained:

 1. P2P : Point-to-Point Messaging uses JMS Queue to send and receive messages.
 It also contains MDB message send and response.

 2. PubSub : Publish-and-Subscribe Messaging uses JMS topic to send and receive messages.

 ## Running with Maven